 - Provide faculty with research personnel, including study coordinators, and clinical space to do research.

 If you have a research idea, we can help with all phases of the project:

 To learn more, contact Dr. Eric Schiffman ([email protected]).

 To learn more about IHI services, contact Dr. Nikhita Kutala, the OHCRC’s Data Analyst and Informatics Consultant at [email protected].
 For more details on the services provided, see the OHCRC Data Access and Informatics webpage.
-Consultations and services are free for SOD personnel.
+Consultations and services are free for School of Dentistry personnel.